kelvinthiongo/customValidator/README.md

 var response = validateForm(".form-container");
 ```

-The function returns false if empty 'required fields are detected, otherwise, it returns true.
+The function returns false if empty "required" fields are detected, otherwise, it returns true.

 You should return null if response is false
 eg.